Sikoswe/DataStructures/CS50_conditionals.md

 # CS50 conditionals

-Conditional statements are expressions that allows the programer to make ddecitions and take different forks in the road, depending on the vaues of variables or user input.
+Conditional statements are expressions that allows the programer to make ddecitions and take different angle in the road, depending on the vaues of variables or user input.
 -Conditional statements works with mathematical symbols that plays a role of asking questions.
 Symbols like;
 <  greater than symbol